turbot/guardrails-samples/policy_packs/aws/cis_v300/section4/README.md

 categories: ["cis"]
 ---

-# Enforce AWS CIS v3.0.0 - Section 4 - Monitoring
+# AWS CIS v3.0.0 - Section 4 - Monitoring

 This section contains recommendations for configuring AWS to assist with monitoring and responding to account activities.
 Metric filter-related recommendations in this section are dependent on the Ensure CloudTrail is enabled in all regions and Ensure CloudTrail trails are integrated with CloudWatch Logs recommendation in the "Logging" section.